Topologies of open complemented subsets: Pointwise and uniformly continuous functions between metric spaces

 Working as in the proof of Proposition~\ref{prp: pcont2}, we get $x{'} \in \B B_d(x, \Omega_f(\epsilon)) \subseteq f^{-1}\big(\B B_e(f(x), \epsilon)\big)$. \end{proof}

 Similarly to the proof of Proposition~\ref{prp: pcont3}, the two constructions above are inverse to each other.

 \begin{proposition} \normalfont (i) \itshape Let the constructions $(f, \Omega_f) \mapsto (f, \Op_f^*)$ and $(f, \Op_f^*) \mapsto (f, \Omega_f{'})$, described in Propositions~\ref{prp: ucont1} and~\ref{prp: ucont2}, respectively.
-Then $\Omega_f{'} =_{\mathsmaller{\D F((0, +\infty), (0, +\infty))}} \Omega_f$.\\[1mm] \normalfont (ii) \itshape Let the constructions $((f, \Op_f^*) \mapsto (f, \Omega_f)$ and $(f, \Omega_f) \mapsto (f, \Op_f{'})$, described in Propositions~\ref{prp: ucont2} and~\ref{prp: ucont1}, respectively, where $\Op_f^* \colon \bigcup_{\B H \in \B {\C T}_e}\Mod(\B H) \to \bigcup_{\B G \in \B {\C T}_d}\Mod^*(\B G)$.
-Then $\Op_f{'} =\Op^*_f$, where this equality is within the set $\D F\big(\bigcup_{\B H \in \B {\C T}_e}\Mod(\B H), \bigcup_{\B G \in \B {\C T}_d}\Mod^*(\B G)\big)$. \end{proposition}
+Then $\Omega_f{'} =_{\mathsmaller{\X F((0, +\infty), (0, +\infty))}} \Omega_f$.\\[1mm] \normalfont (ii) \itshape Let the constructions $((f, \Op_f^*) \mapsto (f, \Omega_f)$ and $(f, \Omega_f) \mapsto (f, \Op_f{'})$, described in Propositions~\ref{prp: ucont2} and~\ref{prp: ucont1}, respectively, where $\Op_f^* \colon \bigcup_{\B H \in \B {\C T}_e}\Mod(\B H) \to \bigcup_{\B G \in \B {\C T}_d}\Mod^*(\B G)$.
+Then $\Op_f{'} =\Op^*_f$, where this equality is within the set $\X F\big(\bigcup_{\B H \in \B {\C T}_e}\Mod(\B H), \bigcup_{\B G \in \B {\C T}_d}\Mod^*(\B G)\big)$. \end{proposition}

-In~\cite{BB85} one can find many examples of uniformly continuous functions between metric spaces, such as the constant functions, the distance from a point $x_0 \in X$, $x \mapsto d(x, x_0)$, and the the distance from a located subset $A$ of $X$, $x \mapsto d(x, A)$, and calculate the uniform inversion of the corresponding moduli of openness.
+In~\cite{BB85} one can find many examples of uniformly continuous functions between metric spaces, such as the constant functions, the distance from a point $x_0 \in X$, $x \mapsto d(x, x_0)$, and the distance from a located subset $A$ of $X$, $x \mapsto d(x, A)$, for every $x \in X$.
+It is straightforward tio calculate the uniform inversion of the corresponding moduli of openness for them.